From core to envelope: revealing the deep dynamics of stars with two convective zones

-Above the cutoff frequency, standing modes are visible: launched from one boundary, the IGWs travel through the entirety of the resonant cavity and reach the opposite boundary with sufficient energy.
-There, a fraction of the wave energy is reflected towards the cavity, allowing the standing mode to form, while another fraction is transmitted outside of the cavity as an evanescent tail.
+Above the cut-off frequency, standing modes are visible; launched from one boundary, the IGWs travel through the entirety of the resonant cavity and reach the opposite boundary with sufficient energy.
+There, a fraction of the wave energy is reflected towards the cavity, allowing the standing mode to form, while another fraction is transmitted outside the cavity as an evanescent tail.
 This reasoning corresponds to an asymptotic representation of the wave behaviour ($n \gg 1$), where the boundary of the resonant cavity can be validly identified as the radius where $\nu_{n \ell} = N$, with $\nu_{n \ell}$ the mode frequency.
-We will see in what follows that non-asymptotic modes have a more complex behaviour.
-Indeed, it is very striking that the rich pattern of high-degree high-frequency modes exhibited by the EnvCZ model is not present for the Full model.
-We also note that, at high frequency and intermediate degree ($5 \lesssim \ell \lesssim 20$), the CoreCZ model also exhibits a slightly richer mode spectrum. {We illustrate further these findings with Fig.~\ref{fig:spectrum_combined_three_panels_radial_velocity_depth_l5} and \ref{fig:spectrum_combined_three_panels_radial_velocity_depth_l15}, where we show the evolution of $E_\ell$ as a function of depth for $\ell=5$ and $\ell=15$, respectively.
+In the following, we see that non-asymptotic modes have a more complex behaviour.
+Indeed, it is very striking that the rich pattern of high-degree, high-frequency modes exhibited by the EnvCZ model is not present for the Full model.
+We also note that, at a high frequency and intermediate degrees ($5 \lesssim \ell \lesssim 20$), the CoreCZ model also exhibits a slightly richer mode spectrum.
+We further illustrate these findings with Figs.~\ref{fig:spectrum_combined_three_panels_radial_velocity_depth_l5} and \ref{fig:spectrum_combined_three_panels_radial_velocity_depth_l15}, where we show the evolution of $E_\ell$ as a function of depth for $\ell=5$ and $\ell=15$, respectively.
 For $\ell=5$ modes, low-order modes are visible in the three models.
-We can note that the signature of the mode extends beyond the $N = \nu$ boundary.
+We note that the signature of the mode extends beyond the $N = \nu$ boundary.
 On the contrary, for $\ell = 15$ modes, the mode behaviour above 150~$\mu$Hz is very different from one model to another.
-As it was expected from Fig.~\ref{fig:spectrum_combined_nine_panels_radial_velocity}, the EnvCZ model has a rich spectrum of excited eigenmodes above 150~$\mu$Hz, while only a few are visible in the CoreCZ case.
-Eigenmodes above this frequency are barely visible in the Full case, and they are orders of magnitude below the EnvCZ model in terms of power.}

-Before discussing the condition allowing the modes to form, we emphasise that, despite this depletion in high-degree modes, the Full model exhibits large amplitude low-degree modes, and these are the ones most susceptible to be detected in disc-resolved observation \citep{Garcia2019}.
+As expected from Fig.~\ref{fig:spectrum_combined_nine_panels_radial_velocity}, the EnvCZ model has a rich spectrum of excited eigenmodes above 150~$\mu$Hz, while only a few are visible in the CoreCZ case.
+Eigenmodes above this frequency are barely visible in the Full case, and they are orders of magnitude below the EnvCZ model in terms of power.
+Before discussing the condition that allows the modes to form, we emphasise that, despite this depletion in high-degree modes, the Full model exhibits large-amplitude low-degree modes, and these are the ones most susceptible to be detected in disc-resolved observations \citep{Garcia2019}.